 The Taikisha Group will implement steady dividends targeting a consolidated dividend on equity ratio (DOE) of 3.2%, with profit return to shareholders through dividends as one of our most important measures.
-The Group will also flexibly purchase and retire treasury shares in order to improve capital efficiency and promptly implement financial policies (aiming for roughly ¥2.0 billion per year, and ¥3.0 billion for the fiscal year ended March 31, 2023 already implemented).
+The Group will also flexibly purchase and retire treasury shares in order to improve capital efficiency and promptly implement financial policies.